Classification of spin-chain braid representations: Proof of Theorem : conclusion

 \begin{lemma} Let $\alphaa$ be an admissible configuration of $K_N$. \\ (I) Consider a part $p_i$ of the partition $\partp(\alphaa)$ induced by $\off$; and the partition of the vertices of this part induced by 0, as in Lemma~\ref{le:0s}.
-The $\pai\pfii$ edge decoration data induces a partition on the parts of $p_i$ into (at most) two parts, with $\pai$ in the separating role; with two vertices from the same nation only having different parameter if in different such parts, i.e. with edge label $\pai$. \ignore{{(To record this data as a single two-part partitioning across all nations, we may order the two parts in each nation by the child-first order, then simply combine all the first parts, and combine all the second parts.) }} Taken over all nations we thus have $\parts(\alphaa) \in \prod_{i} \PP_2(q|p_i)$.
-And for each nation $p_i$ either all edges are 0 and there is a single parameter; or there is at least one edge from $\{ \pfii,\mfii,\pai,\mai\}$ and any one of these determines the two parameters appearing in all. \\ (II) Applying $\Rec$ to a germ with $(\partp(\alphaa),\partq(\alphaa),\partr(\alphaa),\parts(\alphaa))$ we obtain $\alphaa$. \ppmx{-now explain the vertex variables - all the same if 0-connected and same if f-connected. ...} \end{lemma}
+The $\pai\pfii$ edge decoration data induces a partition on the parts of $p_i$ into (at most) two parts, with $\pai$ in the separating role; with two vertices from the same nation only having different parameter if in different such parts, i.e. with edge label $\pai$. \ignore{{(To record this data as a single two-part partitioning across all nations, we may order the two parts in each nation by the child-first order, then simply combine all the first parts, and combine all the second parts.) }} Taken over all nations we thus have $\parts(\alphaa) \in \prod_{i} \PP_2(q|p_i)$. \\ {(II)} For each nation $p_i$ either all edges are 0 and there is a single parameter; or there is at least one edge from $\{ \pfii,\mfii,\pai,\mai\}$ and any one of these determines the two parameters appearing in all. \\ (III) Applying $\Rec$ to a germ with $(\partp(\alphaa),\partq(\alphaa),\partr(\alphaa),\parts(\alphaa))$ we obtain $\alphaa$ {up to X-symmetry}. \ppmx{-now explain the vertex variables - all the same if 0-connected and same if f-connected. ...} \end{lemma}

-\proof This is a matter of unpacking the definitions and then using the \roo\ Lemma, \ref{le:chip}, for a third (!) time, this time using part (II), because there is no $\pai\pai\pai$ triangle. $\;$ The final point follows immediately from the $\Rec$ recipe in \ref{pa:rec}, and appropriate choice of parameters.
+\proof This is a matter of unpacking the definitions and then using the \roo\ Lemma, \ref{le:chip}, for a third (!) time, this time using \ref{le:chip}(II), because there is no $\pai\pai\pai$ triangle. $\;$ { (II) comes from observing the configurations in Prop.\ref{pr:N3} with two or more $\pai/\pfii$ edges analogously to (\ref{le:off1})(II), noting that parameters are X-invariant (cf. e.g. Lem.\ref{le:+++}). } The final point follows immediately from the $\Rec$ recipe in \ref{pa:rec}, and appropriate choice of parameters (noting \ref{le:0s}(II)).

 \ignore{{ \mdef In short then, a configuration $\alphaa$ should be organised firstly as a partition according to $\off$ (we say a partition into `nations').
 Then as a partition according to 0 (`counties').
 Then ... \ppm{NEXT explain variables} Now observe from Proposition~\ref{pr:N3} that any triangle between two nations, thus with exactly two $\off$s, has the same variable on each of these edges.
 Thus every edge between these two nations has the same variable. \\ Similarly ... }}